Karol-hub/School-Notes-A-level/Computer Science/Defenitions/Selecting and Managing data.md

 - Processing data in a way that only the useful information is extracted
 - eg
-	- Number plat extracted from image of speeding car
+	- Number plate extracted from image of speeding car
 - Can be managed with [[SQL]] to sort and restructure the data